quartznet/quartznet/documentation/quartz-3.x/migration-guide.md

 ISchedulerFactory sf = new StdSchedulerFactory(properties);
 ```

+## Job store provider names have been simplified

+ADO.NET provider names have been simplified, the provider names are without version, e.g. SqlServer-20 => SqlServer.
+They are now bound to whatever version that can be loaded.

 ### C5 Collections

 C5 Collections are no longer ILMerged inside Quartz, .NET 4.5 offers the needed collections.